Pocket/content-monorepo/README.md

 ### Adding a new depenency via pnpm
-Navigate to the individual project and use `npm install` to update the item Then rebuld the npmp top level
+Navigate to the individual project and use `npm install` to update the item Then rebuild from the root of the monorepo with `pnpm`
 ```
 npm update
 npm build